Hi. I am Joanne Sonenshine, Founder of Connective Impact. This is my story.

 Once I committed to finding my place among the world changers, I knew that it was on me to help mission-driven leaders within companies and international nonprofits find the right partners to do better work and make a bigger impact.

-On the back of a piece of notebook paper I sketched out what is now Connective Impact's 6-step partnering methodology.
+On the back of a piece of notebook paper I sketched out what is now Connective Impact's approach to collaboration and fundraising.

 I launched Connective Impact in January, 2014.